solidusio/solidus/guides/products_and_variants.md

 $ bundle exec rake paperclip:refresh:thumbnails CLASS=Spree::Image
 ```

-If you want to change the image that is displayed when a product has no image, simply create new versions of the files within [Spree's app/assets/images/noimage directory](https://github.com/spree/spree/tree/master/frontend/app/assets/images/noimage).
+If you want to change the image that is displayed when a product has no image, simply create new versions of the files within [Solidus' app/assets/images/noimage directory](https://github.com/spree/spree/tree/master/frontend/app/assets/images/noimage).
 These image names must match the keys within `Spree::Config[:attachment_styles]`.

 ## Product Properties